butttcoin/ButtCoinV2/source/other/SNAYL/readme.md

 ## How do you focus on the competition more than on a market price manipulation ?
 By making the token transfers impossible to predict, we are preventing the market concentration.
 Furthermore, by making the token more scarce and by buffering the transfers, we are increasing a demand as well as a competition.

+## How do you plan to make the token more scarce ?
+Simply because you are always processing someone else's transfer, you can take 1% from their transfer.
+Unfortunately, zero transfers are NOT allowed, but you may get no tokens if they transfer less than 100.

+## Why the low supply and no decimals ?
+We want to see the prices rise as well as a demand.
+Introducing decimals makes no sense for this project.